 After a fire destroyed Olds’ engine production line in March 1901, Ransom Olds contracted with L&F to manufacture engines as well as transmissions.
 Even though the L&F engines shared the same design as those built by Olds’ other outsider engine supplier, the Dodge Brothers, the Leland-built engines’ close tolerances made them significantly more powerful.

 Leland’s engineers subsequently determined that with a few modest changes, they could triple the power output of the Olds engine, without increasing its production cost.
-Henry and Wilfred Leyland offered the redesigned engine, dubbed “Little Hercules,” to Olds, but Olds’ business manager rejected it, on the grounds that retooling for a new engine would be too expensive.
+Henry and Wilfred Leyland offered the redesigned engine, dubbed “Little Hercules,” to Olds, but Olds’ business manager insisted that retooling for a new engine would be too expensive and refused.
 The Lelands gave up, although they did install one of the Little Hercules engines in their own Olds car.

 THE DAWN OF CADILLAC

 After inspecting the Henry Ford Co. works, Leland told the financiers that they were wrong to dissolve the company.
-He acknowledged that it had many problems, but he suggested that instead of liquidating, the Murphy group should reorganize.
-He launched into an impassioned speech about the future of the automobile and then suggested the firm build a new model powered by the Little Hercules engine, which he promised he could manufacture for less than he had charged Oldsmobile.
+He acknowledged that it had many problems, but suggested that instead of liquidating, the Murphy group should reorganize and build a new model powered by the Little Hercules engine, which he promised his company could manufacture for less than he had charged Oldsmobile.

 On August 27, 1902, the Henry Ford Company officially became the Cadillac Automobile Company, taking its name from French explorer and adventurer Antoine de la Mothe Cadillac, the founder of the city of Detroit.
 Henry Leland became a minority shareholder and the director of the new firm, although he also retained his role at Leland & Faulconer, which supplied Cadillac with engines, transmissions, and steering gear.